-Cats fall into a range of personalities and activity levels, Gail.
-All kittens play but the high-energy games peak at around four to five months, and decline thereafter.
-Once cats reach adulthood, cats tend to fall into two major groups, what I call the ankle-rubbers who continue to play—and the lap-sitters who prefer less activity.
+Cats naturally fall into a range of personalities and activity levels.
+All kittens play but their interest in high-energy games peaks at around ages 4 to 5 months, and decline thereafter.
+Once cats reach adulthood, they tend to fall into two major groups: There are the ankle-rubbers who continue to play and the lap-sitters who prefer less activity.
 There can be ways to encourage activity, which is healthy for both the body and brain.
-And there can be other issues that influence play, which can be evaluated using the H.I.S.S.
-Test.
+However, there can be other issues that influence cat behaviors, which can be evaluated using the H.I.S.S. test.

 Health certainly influences activity levels.
-While a three-year-old cat might not suffer from arthritis and more age-related health issues.
-But any sort of health challenge that makes the cat feel poorly—intestinal worms, for example—might reduce the cat’s activity.
+Age-related issues such as arthritis can reduce interest in play.
+Any sort of health challenge that makes the cat feel poorly—intestinal worms, for example—might reduce the cat’s activity.

 Cat play mimics hunting.
-Movement triggers the paw-patting and chasing behavior.
+Movement triggers paw-patting and chasing behavior.
 Kittens indulge in self-play and can entertain themselves.
-They have great fun tossing toys and chasing human feet, but adults need more direct stimulation.
+They have great fun tossing their cat toys and chasing human feet, but adult cats need more direct stimulation.
 Cat toys typically are only as good as the human on the other end of the toy.

 Any kind of stress often brought about by a sudden change, can impact a cat’s activity level.
 Cats that feel overwhelmed by stress won’t want to play.

-At three years of age, your adult cat has outgrown the frantic play-activity of kittenhood.
-She may well have the personality of a lap-sitter, and not be inclined to play on her own.
-Perhaps she actually enjoys her “kitty TV” watching YOU pretend to be a cat and play the games for her!
-But I suspect that you’ve simply not yet found the perfect (purr-fect?) toy for this kitty.
+An adult cat has outgrown the frantic play-activity of kittenhood.
+The cat may well have the personality of a lap-sitter, and not be inclined to play on its own.
+Perhaps the cat actually enjoys her “kitty TV” watching you pretend to be a cat and play the games for her.
+But you may simply not yet found the perfect toy for your kitty.

+You may have tried catnip toys, but be aware that not all cats react to catnip.
+One-third of cats couldn't care less.
+Fresh catnip might convert a formerly-indifferent cat as it is much more potent.
 Visit a pet product store and purchase some growing catnip.
-Crush a leaf and see if she reacts better to the real thing.
+Crush a leaf and see if your cat reacts better to the real thing.
 Catnip comes in a variety of potencies and can become old and stale very quickly.
 If you can get a bag full of very potent catnip, store some of the toys inside the bag to give them a lift.

+Toys need to move in an interesting way to garner your cat’s attention.
+Here are some things to try.
 Visit a pet product store—or even a hobby shop—and get a package of pheasant feathers.
-I find these to be one cats rarely can resist.
-It can be “snaked” along the floor for the cat to chase, or even held overhead for her to grapple.
-Playing a game with a “disappearing” feather really revs up my cat.
-Use an old shirt or pillow, and thread the long feather (or the yarn), underneath and slowly pull it so it “hides” right in front of the cat’s eyes.
-Seren goes nuts, trying to grab it before the feather disappears.
+Cats rarely can resist them.
+The feather can be “snaked” along the floor for the cat to chase, or even held overhead for the cat to grapple.
+Playing a game with a “disappearing” feather really revs up some cats.
+Use an old shirt or pillow, and thread the long feather or a piece of yarn, underneath and slowly pull it so it “hides” right in front of the cat’s eyes.
+The cat can go nuts trying to grab it before the feather disappears.